know-cujojs/know/src/documents/tutorials/modules/authoring-amd-modules.html.md

 Asynchronous Module Definition (AMD) is the most widely supported JavaScript module format.
 It's used by cujo.js, jQuery, dojo, Mootools, and dozens of other libraries and frameworks.
 AMD is designed for browser environments, but you can also use it in non-browser environments.

-Authoring AMD modules has three main steps:
+Authoring an AMD module typically involves three basic steps:

 1. Wrap your code in a `define()`.
 2. List your dependencies.